supergarotinho/ambari-mongodb/README.md

 - It has a service advisor that will warn if the cluster architecture is not recommendable
   - It also validates the configuration
   - The validation list is [here](docs/validator.md)

+#### Features in development stage

+- An alert when the cluster is up but the shards are not 100% ok
+  - If there are missing nodes on it
+- An alert when the shards are not in the mongos (Query Router) shard list
+- An command to re-configure the cluster:
+  - Adding the missing to the shard
+  - Adding the shard to the mongos list

 #### MongoDB Replicaset Cluster Architecture